SonHodor/Encrypt/README.md

 # Encrypt
-It might be a encrypt program.
+It might be an encrypt program.
 Probably.
   From my first "Hello World" I wanted to write my own encrypt program.
 So, here I am)